 They bloom over a long period in autumn, with a profusion of large, silky, rounded flowers, with single, semi-double, informal double (peony form), double centre (anemone form) or formal double blooms in many shades of pinks, whites or reds; some have bicoloured petals.
 The flowers often have a slightly earthy scent which befits the season, and the petals usually fall to the ground like a pretty carpet around the base of the shrub.
 The flowers are less stiff and formal than those of their cousins the japonica camellias.
 Their leaves are also smaller and the overall habit of the shrub is more open and airy.
 The slanting angle of the sun in autumn sidelights and polishes the leaves, making the whole shrub sparkle on sunny days.
 Birds such as lorikeets love to visit the flowers for their nectar, creating a comical display as they quarrel and tumble in the branches.

 These plants are very adaptable, and will grow in full sun or part shade.
-In full shade, their growth will become rather straggly and they will not flower very well.
+In full shade, their growth will become rather straggly and they will not flower quite as well.
 They enjoy well-drained, humus-rich, slightly acidic soil (pH 5.5-6) which is moist in summer; a waterlogged soil is very unsuitable.
 They need to be watered about twice a week in dry spells in their early years; later, they will become resilient enough to survive with little extra watering.
 However, flowering is more prolific in years with plenty of rain.
 They appreciate a light mulch, preferably of cow manure, to protect their shallow root-system in spring and summer, as well as to help retain moisture in the soil and to provide a trickle of nutrients through the growing season.
 Camellia sasanqua need to be grown away from areas where greedy tree roots will invade their soil.
 They can be grown in seaside gardens if the soil conditions are right.
 There are few pests of these plants.
 Scale can be controlled with white oil and an invasion of mites may indicate that the plant is positioned in too much shade.
 Pruning to let more light into the shrub may help in this case.
+Eco Oil may be help to protect new foliage from mites, but once the damage is done (appearing as a pale brown centre to the leaves, looking a bit like sunburn) the leaves are marked permanently.

 The growth habit of the sasanqua camellias varies markedly, and different cultivars suit different applications in the garden.
 The following categories give some suggestions.
 Some cultivars of camellia species that are closely related to the sasanquas are also included here.